 The £2,199 top model, the Grade Carbon Expert, is a superb bike that's brilliant at being fast and comfortable on rough roads, and right at home on forest trails and gravel roads.
 The new frame, with its 'floating stays' design, is impressively smooth at the saddle.
 Rough tracks, jagged roots and rippled fields are soaked up exceptionally well thanks to the seat post flexing backwards.
 It's freer to do this on the new frame since the seat tube can bow forwards, unhindered by the seat stays.

-Specialized has unleashed a major revamp of the Diverge range of gravel bikes in 2021, and those new features carry through into this year's models.
+Specialized recently unleashed a major revamp of the Diverge range of gravel bikes, and those new features carry through into this year's models.
 The latest versions of the high-end carbon fibre Diverges get the Future Shock 2.0 front shock absorber from the Roubaix range, while the whole range has been redesigned with a slacker head angle, longer frame reach, shorter stems, a higher bottom bracket and longer chainstays.

 The idea behind all these changes is to make for a bike that's more stable at high speed, but still nimble.
 The new Diverge design also features more tyre clearance, so you can fit 47mm 700C tyres or 53mm 650Bs and still have 6mm of clearance round them for crud to pass through.
 If you're looking at one of the high-zoot carbon fibre Diverges — the Comp, Expert, Pro and S-Works models — you also get an internal SWAT compartment in the down tube for storing tools, spares and so on, a feature that's crossed over from Specialized's mountain bike line.